 The Warlord’s Kites by Virginia Walton Pilegard

-The Warlord’s Puppeteer by Virginia Walton Pilegard
+The Warlord’s Puppeteers by Virginia Walton Pilegard

-Mathematicians are People, Too Stories from the Lives of Great
+Mathematicians are People, Too: Stories from the Lives of Great

-Mathematicians by Luetta Reimer & Wilbert Reimer (both volumes are fabulous!)Arctic Fives Arrive by Elinor J. Pinczes
+by Luetta Reimer & Wilbert Reimer (both volumes are fabulous!)

 One Hundred Hungry Ants by Elinor J. Pinczes